 Velocity is just a Complementary & Optional Practice in Scrum

-When you start adopting Scrum, at any point in time the total work remaining to reach a goal can be summed.
+When you start adopting Scrum, the total work remaining to reach a goal can be summed at any point in time.
 Various projective practices upon trending have been used to forecast progress like burn-downs charts or cumulative flows.
 These have proven useful.
 However, these do not replace the importance of empiricism.
-Especially, agile frameworks like Scrum doesn’t mandate any practices to be used, however these are Complementary practices that is found to be useful.
+Especially, agile frameworks like Scrum doesn’t mandate any practices to be used.
+However, these are Complementary practices that are found to be useful.
 These practices are used to build “Dashboards” to make decisions.

 But the Agile development does not necessarily lend itself to the kind of dashboards and reports beloved by managers.
 The few metrics it produces make little sense outside of the context of team planning.
-Given this shortage of usable information, it can be tempting to re-purpose velocity as a measure of productivity.
-After all, it’s a measure of team capacity so it follows that changes over time could be used to indicate overall shifts in productivity?
+Given this shortage of usable information, it can be tempting to re-purpose velocity to measure productivity.
+After all, it’s a measure of team capacity, so it follows that changes over time could be used to indicate overall shifts in productivity?

 “Velocity is an option to Measure progress” not the value!

-Alongside these complementary practices that we have, the biggest risk with this approach is that velocity is a planning tool rather than a specific measurement.
-It’s an estimate of relative capacity that tends to change over time and these changes don’t necessarily indicate a shift in productivity.
+Alongside these complementary practices, the biggest risk with this approach is that a velocity is a planning tool rather than a specific measurement.
+It’s an estimate of relative capacity that tends to change over time, and these changes don’t necessarily indicate a shift in productivity.
 It’s also an arbitrary measure that varies wildly between Organizations, teams and Products.
-There’s no credible means of translating it into a normalized figure that can be used for meaningful comparison.
+There are no credible means of translating it into a normalized figure that can be used for meaningful comparison.

 What is Velocity then?

 Velocity is an indication of the ability to turn Product Backlog into releasable functionality across time, or for a specified price.